magento/magento2-page-builder/docs/configurations/iconography.md

 To add your own icons, we recommend creating SVG images because they are smaller and render more clearly on high-resolution screens, including mobile devices.

-The size, appearance, and color of your images depends on where within Page Builder you want to use them.
+The size, appearance, and color of your images depend on where within Page Builder you want to use them.
 You can add icons to Page Builder in three areas:

 - Panel
 - Form